morshedalam/morshedalam/README.md

 # Morshed Alam 🇧🇩

 I’m currently working on Ruby on Rails.
-Leading to build & managing applications from the ground up to production using PHP and Ruby on Rails.
+Leading to build & managing applications from the ground up to production using Ruby on Rails and PHP.

 Personal website : https://morshed-alam.com
 Linkedin profile : https://www.linkedin.com/in/morshed/